 3. How Long Is The Contingency Period?

 The contingency period is usually between 1-2 months.
 This is again why recruiters are in such a hurry to complete their tasks before the deadline.
-After the above has been discussed, the agency will now be using information stored in their databases to conduct an extensive search for the candidate through advertising and approaching companies that develop software like an Applicant Tracking System (ATS) to sign up.
+After the above has been discussed, the agency will now be using information stored in their databases to conduct an extensive search for the candidate through advertising and an Applicant Tracking System (ATS).

 Finally, after all these steps, if you find a suitable candidate, you will introduce them to the company.
 If the recruitment is successful before the contingency period ends, you get the amount you and your client had decided on earlier.
 This is the reason why this model is often called "No win, No fee".